 She went on to tell him that one year ago during his comatose period a girl in her school had commit suicide after being a victim of cyber-bullying.

 "I didn't know that girl personally, but that's when I realised, you know?
-That it's not just SAO that's a death game.
+That SAO isn't the only death game.
 The online world is just like the real world… I think the friends you made there must have made a real impression on you."

 "They did," he said, so relieved she understood.
 "They really did."